-The Food Services Department provides breakfast, second chance breakfast, and lunch daily to each school site.
-The department operates the Community Eligibility Provision(CEP), which provides School Nutrition Programs sponsors an alternative method for claiming student meals in high poverty schools; therefore, all students may participate in all meal programs at no cost.
+The Food Services Department provides, breakfast, lunch, supper and snack daily to each school site.
+The department operates the Community Eligibility Provision (CEP), which provides School Nutrition Program sponsors an alternative method for claiming student meals in high poverty schools; therefore, all students may participate in all meal programs at no cost.
 Adult meals and salad bar prices are listed below.
-Students and adults may also purchase milk at .30 each.
+Students and Adults may also purchase milk at .50 cents each.
 Adult meals or salads can be purchased on a daily basis with cash or check.
-Because of accountability issues, Food Services will not be able to extend credit to anyone.
-Adult meal prices are as follows:
+Adult meals prices are as follows:

-Adult Breakfast \$3.00
+Adult Breakfast \$3.50

-Adult Lunch \$4.50
+Adult Lunch \$5.25

-Salad Bar (Middle Schools) \$4.50
+Salad Bar \$5.25